Here you will find useful information about the city, residence permit, and student events. Feel free to look around!

 The easiest way is the long-distance direct bus between Budapest and Baja, which is about 3 hours.
 You can find more information about the timetable on the following website: www. menetrendek.hu

 BAJA is a multicultural, multi-ethnic town of some 40,000 inhabitants which lies next to the River Danube in the southern Hungarian county of Bács-Kiskun, and is a regional economic, cultural and educational center.
 The rich natural environment of the area and the transport links afforded by the Danube have brought new settlers to the town for centuries.
 The town’s rich history has seen people of Hungarian, German, Serbian and Croatian nationality make it their shared home.

 Baja is a marvelous place for anybody who loves water and sunshine.
 Lying on the Danube and one of its tributaries, the town offers countless opportunities for summer bathing, for trying out water sports, and for days out.

 The internationally acknowledged festival, recorded in the book of world records as well, is a genuine fiesta; the celebration of fish soup and friendship taking place on the second Saturday of July.

-Baja is known as the capital town of fish soup, where this local speciality is celebrated with a fabulous festival every July.
+Baja is known as the capital town of fish soup, where this local specialty is celebrated with a fabulous festival every July.
 It all began in 1996, to celebrate the 300th anniversary of the town status of Baja, when instead of cooking in 300 kettles finally 400 kettles of fish soup were prepared.